 "To bring forth the world we say we want, we must be willing to CONSTANTLY look at how we are replicating these systems of body terrorism in all we do.
 Not IF we are but HOW.
 Because we always are."

-This is the next part of my unlearning process.
+This is a big part of my unlearning process.

-I'll be writing and unraveling and exploring ways that I can help create a world that is nourishing and affirming to all people.
+I'll continue to use writing to unravel and explore ways that I can help create a world that is nourishing and affirming to all people.

 I know it will be tempting to just fall back into what's comfortable and accept that this is just the way it is.

 But we have to do the work to untangle this mess from our minds, our bodies, and our lives.
 We have to unlearn.

 P.S.
 If you want to begin unlearning harmful messages about food and bodies, check out Write To Get Free.
 This is a self-paced 4-week experience where we use writing to explore themes like truth, anger, reclamation, and liberation from diet culture.